markobogoevski/OdooTask/README_doc.md

     * Error Logging: Logs any errors found during validation and processing, with specific details such as row number and error type (e.g., missing field or incorrect data type).

 4. UI Components:
     * Custom form and list views for Product Category and Product Template to facilitate product and category management.
+These override the parent views for Template and Category to only include relevant fields from the excel file.
     * A top-level menu for easy navigation, including options to manage categories, products, and initiate the Excel import wizard.
     * An Excel import wizard that provides an intuitive UI for file selection and initiates the import and validation process.
+    * An Excel import error view that enables the user to navigate to a page where the error is logged.

 ### Module Structure